-3.4.4.
-Example 4 : A nonlinear degenerate parabolic problem.
-To test the capability of the proposed method to deal with degenerate parabolic problems, we consider a new class of convection-diffusion equations proposed in a series of papers by Kurganov and Rosenau (see [JGR99] and the literature cited).
+3.4.4 Example 4 : A nonlinear degenerate parabolic problem

+To test the capability of the proposed method to deal with degenerate parabolic problems, we consider a new class of convection-diffusion equations proposed in a series of papers by Kurganov and Rosenau [JGR99].
 "The novel feature of these equations is that large amplitude solutions develop spontaneous discontinuities, while small solutions remain smooth at all times."